-Any non-profit institution of higher education is eligible to apply for a grant from NPFI.
+Any instructor teaching in a non-profit institution of higher education is eligible to apply for a grant from NPFI.
 The applicant must be a full-time or adjunct instructor with the skills, knowledge, and resources needed to carry out the proposed project.

 The grant proposal should identify:

-- a specific course that will be offered during the spring, summer, or fall semester of the upcoming calendar year,
+- a for-credit software development, software engineering, or special projects course that will be offered during the upcoming academic year,

-- a specific software artifact that will help the non-profit improve one of its mission-critical activities, and
+- a software product that will help a non-profit improve one of its mission-critical activities,

-- (optionally) a specific software professional who will act as an observer and resource during the course and oversee deployment of the software after the course is completed.
-This option is particularly recommended for projects with larger enrollments (7-12 students).
+- (optionally) a software professional who may act as an observer and technical resource during the course and oversee deployment of the software after the course is completed.
+This option may be particularly useful for projects with larger enrollments (7-12 students).

 Please submit your proposal as a single PDF file, no longer than 9 single-spaced pages.
 The proposal should include the following elements: